 - Cold eggs: part of the success of getting fudgy brownies is using cold eggs.
 They will emulsify the batter better.

-- Oven: do take them out while still jiggling in the center.
+- When are they done?
+Take them out while still jiggling in the center.
 A few minutes more makes a big difference in this recipe.
 We don't want cakey brownies.
 And I recommend eating them the next day.
 The chocolate flavor mellows and deepens.
 It's worth the wait.

 - Ganache: the layer of ganache is optional but adds a lot to the final experience.
 Cocoa powder and chocolate together make the best chocolate flavor ever.